Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     ///
     /// - Parameter encoder: The encoder to write data to. public func encode(to encoder: any Encoder) throws

+    /// The hash value.
+    ///
+    /// Hash values are not guaranteed to be equal across different executions of
+    /// your program.
+Do not save hash values to use during a future execution.
+    ///
+    /// - Important: `hashValue` is deprecated as a `Hashable` requirement.
+To
+    ///   conform to `Hashable`, implement the `hash(into:)` requirement instead.
+    ///   The compiler provides an implementation for `hashValue` for you. public var hashValue: Int { get }

     /// Creates a new instance by decoding from the given decoder.
     ///